-So strategy one is to have planted all the C. chrysanthus “Blue Pearl” in small packets of 3 or so corms, enclosed in narrow mesh chicken wire, which can be fairly easily slid into the ground at an angle using a small planting trowel.
-The cormlets produced annually will no doubt gradually migrate out of the protective mesh, but this may give a year or two when numbers can build up, and perhaps allow seeds to produced as well – assuming this is a fertile clone!
+Strategy one is planting all the C. chrysanthus ‘Blue Pearl’ in small packets of 3 or so corms, enclosed in narrow mesh chicken wire, which can be fairly easily slid into the ground at an angle using a small planting trowel.
+The cormlets produced annually will no doubt gradually migrate out of the protective mesh, but this may give a year or two when numbers can build up, and perhaps allow seeds to be produced as well – assuming this is a fertile clone.

 Only time will tell if this is a disastrous strategy for the Crocus, or not.
 I hope that the earlier flowering Crocus will push its flowers and leaves round the side of the toxic Narcissus bulb, and still thrive, yet be protected by the larger bulb against being dug out by any pesky rodents.